Home

 Click on the sidebar to navigate through the WIKI.

 Disclaimer: It is highly recommended to verify the output from the model and not to use it blindly.
-We have tried to make sure the model works across a range of 2D images, but it is very likely that you may have to tune parameters by testing on your images.
-In some cases, you may need to train a new model or can contribute data for training.
+We have made every effort to ensure the models works across a range of 2D images, but it is likely you may have to tune parameters by testing on your images.
+In some cases, you may need to train a new model or contribute data for training.

 You can watch GAT instructions as video tutorials on Youtube by clicking on the image below.

-Over time, we will be introducing features such as multiplex registration and analysis, calcium imaging analysis & analysis of other cell types/image modalities related to gut research.
+Over time, we will be introducing features such as analysis of other cell types/image modalities related to gut research.
 Feel free to contact us or post a suggestion as an Issue.
 The documentation is also being updated constantly as we are adding new features.
 Let us know if something doesn't look right by posting an Issue.

 It is recommended to use a fresh install of Fiji for working with GAT.